 Yes, the design-build process can be a challenge because there are more moving parts than in a normal design-bid-build project.
 This requires constant attention to ensure proper execution of the project, and that is something an Owner’s Representative can provide.

-Contract structure and risk transfer are very important in the U.S. MI will help review and will work with your council to develop contracts that best protect your interests.
+Contract structure and risk transfer are very important in the U.S. MICI will help review and will work with your council to develop contracts that best protect your interests.
 Additionally, insurance and lien rights differ in the U.S. and from state to state.
-MI has experience managing these requirements and processes and can help reduce risk.
+MICI has experience managing these requirements and processes and can help reduce risk.